After Buffalo, civil rights leaders pitch anti-hate plans

 Saturday’s premeditated attack by an avowed racist on Black shoppers at the Tops Friendly Market in Buffalo made it clear that “democracy and white supremacy cannot co-exist,” NAACP President and CEO Derrick Johnson said.

-He is scheduled to meet with Attorney General Merrick Garland on Friday, a spokesperson for the civil rights group said.
+He was scheduled to meet with Attorney General Merrick Garland on Friday, a spokesperson for the civil rights group said.

 The NAACP revealed its proposal as Black leaders across the country fret about inaction on the part of elected leaders to prevent domestic terror attacks by white supremacists against Black Americans.
 From Tulsa, Oklahoma, and Birmingham, Alabama, to Charleston, South Carolina, and Charlottesville, Virginia, generations of Americans have not seen the rising death toll from such violence met with urgent legislation to prevent or reduce the threat.